-As lockdown restrictions are increased, face-to-face appointments continue to be available.
+As lockdown restrictions begin to ease, face-to-face appointments continue to be available.

 If you are experiencing any of the symptoms relating to Covid-19 or you have knowingly been in recent contact with someone who has, please inform me ahead of your appointment.

 Online and telephone appointments are also available.
 Counselling and therapy can be accessed via Skype, FaceTime, Zoom and WhatsApp.
 If you prefer another online video platform, please do let me know and I will aim to make this possible for you.